Physical Education & Health

 MCS covers all Physical Education and Health curriculum areas through specific programmes and integration with other curriculum areas.
 Topics covered include:

-Health: Mental Health, Food and Nutrition, Sexuality Education, Body Care and Physical Safety.
+Health: Well--being, Food and Nutrition, Sexuality Education, Body Care and Physical Safety.

 Physical Education: Physical Activity, Sports Studies, Outdoor Education